evnbr/bindery/docs/docs.md

 bindery.makeBook();
 {% endhighlight %}

-##### `source`
+### Fetching Content
-Content to flow across pages.

 If the content is on the same page, use a CSS selector or a reference to the node.
-If the content must be fetched from a remote page, pass an object in the form of `{ url, selector }`.
+If the content must be fetched from a remote page, pass an object in the form of `{ url: String, selector: String }`.

 {% highlight javascript %}
 // CSS selector